 When you use a photo calendar at home, ensure you include other people’s photos.
 This way, they will be reminded of all the people in their lives that love them.

 2. Prepare a Special Snack

-Even though cake if associated with birthdays only in many households, yours is not an ordinary household.
+Even though the cake is associated with birthdays only in many households, yours is not ordinary.
 Each time your child accomplishes something they’ve been struggling with, try baking a cake or cookies.

 If your child doesn’t like sweets, that’s okay too!
 Try preparing them one of their favorite meals.
 If they love breakfast, have a grand breakfast meal for dinner.
 If they prefer corndogs and tater tots, fix this meal for the whole family to celebrate with them.

 If your child likes to bake, this is a great moment to bond with them over.
 Even if they can’t do all the cooking by themselves, find little things they can do, such as pouring ingredients into the mixing bowl.

 Not every trip has to be a huge one.
 If your child loves going to Six Flags or Disneyland (and it’s in your budget), then absolutely go for it.
 But if your child prefers something small like the park, that can work just as well.
 Either way, you’ll want to plan it out if you take a trip.

 When it comes to planning your trip, several organizations out there work to help make your trip as easy as possible.
 Your Autism Guide helps families find autism-friendly and less stressful locations when traveling.

 If you are traveling by plane, there are programs to help those with disabilities through the travel process.
 There are also theme parks set up to be autism-friendly such as Sesame Place, Morgan’s Wonderland, and Edaville Family Theme Park (Thomas the Train).